trallnag/prometheus-ecs-discoverer/README.md

 ## Grafana Dashboard

-You can find the Grafana dashboards for PromED in the documents folder and in the Grafana cloud.
+You can find the Grafana dashboards for PromED in the documents folder.

 ![dashboard-screenshot](https://raw.githubusercontent.com/trallnag/prometheus-ecs-discoverer/master/documents/screenshot-dashboard-PromED-HighR.png)